mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Most versions of Unix ship with GNU `sed`.

 macOS includes a version of `sed`, but it is not
-GNU `sed` and differs from that in some ways.
+GNU `sed` and differs from it in some ways.

 To install GNU `sed`, first install Homebrew and then enter `brew install gnu-sed`.

-To use this version, use the command `gsed` instead of `sed`.
+Use the command `gsed` to invoke GNU `sed` instead of the default `sed`.
-All the examples in this article show using the `sed` command, but change this to `gsed` if you are using macOS!
+All the examples in this article show use the `sed` command. change this to `gsed` if you are using macOS!
-Consider aliasing `sed` to `gsed` so GNU `sed` is always used.
+Better yet, consider aliasing `sed` to `gsed` so GNU `sed` is always used.

 Windows does not include a version of `sed`.
-A good source for installing it is
+A good option for installing it is
 <http://gnuwin32.sourceforge.net/packages/sed.htm>.
 See the link "General Installation Instructions".
 Another option for Windows is to install "UnxUtils"